NMSGUT emergence and Trans-Unification RG flows: Discussion

 Another notable effect is the intermediate scale $(O({m_{3/2}M_X}))$ values of the soft parameters $b_{\Phi,\Sigma,\Theta,H}$ required by the canonical mSUGRY ansatz and induced by the dependence $\frac{db}{dt}$ $\sim$ $M_X m_{3/2}$.
 So we may need to impose an additional condition in order that the contribution from the soft terms to $b_{H,\bar H}$ is O($m_{3/2}^2$) unless this is achievable via the RG flow of $B_{ij}$ towards negative values itself.

-The running of trilinear soft coupling and s-fermion mass squared parameters ($m_{\tilde\Psi}^2$) will give distinct values at the GUT scale for the three generations (considered same in earlier studies of NMSGUT\cite{nmsgut,bstabhedge}).
-Our illustration was computed at 1-loop only for simplicity.
+The running of trilinear soft coupling and s-fermion mass squared parameters ($m_{\tilde\Psi}^2$) will give distinct values at the GUT scale for the three generations (considered the same in earlier studies of NMSGUT\cite{nmsgut,bstabhedge}).
 In sequels we will integrate these RG flows with our previous code that incorporates the MSSM flows between $M_X$ and $M_Z$.
-Then one will throw the core soft parameters $m_{3/2},A_0$ at $\Lambda_X$ and run down over thresholds to $M_Z$ with one additional fine tuning constraint.
+Then one will throw the core soft parameters $m_{3/2},A_0$ at $M_E$ and run down over thresholds to $M_Z$ with one additional fine tuning constraint.
 Thus the total number of soft parameters will be significantly reduced.
+Improvements would include the 2-loop RG coefficients we have already computed \cite{phds}.
 Finally the straightforward (since the superpotential vertex connectivity is preserved) generalization of these results to the case of YUMGUTs\cite{yumgut} will allow us also to perform the RG flows from the Planck scale for dynamical flavour generation models based on the MSGUT.
 These theories have around 6 times as many fields as the NMSGUT and are thus even more capable of separating $M_X$ and $M_{Pl}$.
 We note that the techniques we have used to actually evaluate the 2-loop RGEs have overcome the combinatorial complexity that prevented their calculation by automated means.
 They can be used for any Susy GUT.